Traveling to Bali

 Coming from within Indonesia by plane

 If you are on tour to visit Indonesia and planning to come to Bali, there are direct flights from major cities within the country using domestic flights.
 The schedules vary and most of them are available daily.
-Some domestic airlines to choose include: Sriwijaya Air, Wings Air, Garuda and Citi Link or international airline such as Air Asia that caters various routes within the country.
+Some domestic airlines to choose include: Sriwijaya Air, Garuda and Citi Link or international airline such as Air Asia that caters various routes within the country.